-In this tutorial we will show you how to install and configuration of Seafile on CentOS 7.
-For those of you who didn’t know, Seafile is a open source cloud storage software.
-It offers file sharing and syncing for individual users and groups, it provides client side encryption and easy access from mobile devices.
-Also easily integrated with local services such as LDAP and WebDAV or can be deployed using advanced network services and databases like MySQL, SQLite, PostgreSQL, Memcached, Nginx or Apache Web Server.
+In this tutorial, we will show you how to install and configuration of Seafile on CentOS 7.
+For those of you who didn’t know, Seafile is an open-source cloud storage software.
+It offers file sharing and syncing for individual users and groups, it provides client-side encryption and easy access from mobile devices.
+Also easily integrated with local services such as LDAP and WebDAV or can be deployed using advanced network services and databases like MySQL, SQLite, PostgreSQL, Memcached, Nginx, or Apache Web Server.

 Install Seafile on CentOS 7

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 yum clean all yum -y update

 Seafile storage setup requires some Python modules that must be installed on your server: